wzacs1/BioinfWorkshop/Workthroughs/Part3-2_IntroRStudio.md

    - This is useful where you need the original that got masked because it had the same name or access direct without loading.

 ## R Packages with Bioconductor
 - Bioconductor is a package repository with biology specific packages.
-So big and useful it has it's own installer/package manager.
+So big and useful it has it's own installer/package manager (which actually just calls the normal `install.packages`).
 It's already installed with the RStudio Server version we chose.
 Load it and watch it complain about being .01 version behind.
 ```r
 library(BiocManager)
 ```
 - Now unload it.
-Uncheck box or use detach function:
+Use detach function or uncheck box:
+  - Why should we generally NOT use the GUI and checking boxes?
+No documentation.
+  - **unload packages**.
 ```r
 detach("package:BiocManager", unload = TRUE)
 ```